Unvortex/Nebula/README.md

 **Known Issues**:
 * The box which triggers the elements to fade out when a player is nearby is in the same spot (This will be fixed)
+* Star coin animations play in their original positions (This will be fixed)
 * Refreshing completely resets all modifications (This will be replaced with a button in the future)

 ---